The Holy Spirit or my conscience?

 (LISTEN TO AUDIO VERSION)

 Let’s focus on the extraordinary power of the Holy Spirit this week.
-The Holy Spirit is the Spirit of God and Jesus Christ in Romans 8:9 and 1 Peter 1:11.
-Micah chapter 3 verse 8 refers to the Holy Spirit as the power of God.
+The Holy Spirit is the Spirit of God and Jesus Christ, as described in Romans 8:9 and 1 Peter 1:11.
+Micah chapter 3, verse 8, also refers to the Holy Spirit as the power of God.

-You are blessed as a child of God in Ephesians 1:3 and you are so powerful because the Spirit of God, the Holy Spirit, lives in you- 1 Corinthians 6:19.
+You are blessed as a child of God (Ephesians 1:3) and powerful because the Spirit of God, the Holy Spirit, lives in you (1 Corinthians 6:19).

 The Holy Spirit is your helper, teacher, counselor, intercessor, and comforter-John 14:16-18.
-Bible says those who are led by the Spirit are the children of God -Romans 8:14.
+The Bible says those who the Spirit leads are the children of God -Romans 8:14.
 You are never alone.

 The Holy Spirit is God’s power

-The power you need comes directly from the Holy Spirit who has empowered many people since creation.
-There are many scriptures in the Bible that confirm the Holy Spirit as the source of God’s power.
+The power you need comes directly from the Holy Spirit, who has empowered many people since creation.
+Many scriptures in the Bible confirm the Holy Spirit as the source of God’s power.
 Let’s take a look at some.

-In the announcement of the birth of Jesus, the Holy Spirit is identified with the “power of the Highest…. “ in Luke 1:35.
+In Luke 1:35, the Holy Spirit is identified with the “power of the Highest…. “ in the announcement of Jesus’s birth.

-After the baptism of Jesus Christ at the Jordan and subsequent fasting and temptation in the wilderness, Luke 4:14 reports that Jesus returned to Galilee “in the power of the Spirit,”.
+After Jesus Christ’s baptism in the Jordan River and subsequent fasting and temptation in the wilderness, Luke 4:14 reports that Jesus returned to Galilee “in the power of the Spirit.”

-While promising the Holy Spirit to His disciples in Acts 1:8, Jesus told them “ You shall receive power when the Holy Spirit comes upon you…”.
+In Acts 1:8, Jesus promised the Holy Spirit to His disciples, saying, “ You shall receive power when the Holy Spirit comes upon you…”

 Before His ascension, Jesus asked the disciples to “tarry in the city of Jerusalem until you are endued with power from on high.”-Luke 24:49